Every 5th of May, Children’s day is held in Korea, and aside from giving the children a gift, there are many other things to do on the said holiday.

 View this post on Instagram

-Everland and Lotte World in Seoul are the famous amusement parks in Korea.
+Everland and Lotte World in Seoul are famous amusement parks in Korea.
 That always reaches its peak during Children’s Day.

 Everland contains many rides like a roller coaster, Viking and etc., safari park, zoo, restaurants, and gift shop.
 Rentable strollers for babies and kids and wheelchairs are available.
 Aside from that nursing rooms for babies are provided too.